laberning/openrowingmonitor/README.md

 Open Rowing Monitor is a Node.js application that runs on a Raspberry Pi and measures the rotation of the rower's flywheel to calculate rowing specific metrics, such as power, split time, speed, stroke rate, distance and calories.

-I currently develop and test it with a [Raspberry Pi 3 Modell B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) and a Sportstech WRX700 waterrower.
+I currently develop and test it with a Sportstech WRX700 waterrower.
 But it should run fine with any rowing machine that uses an air or water resistance mechanism as long as you can add something to measure the speed of the flywheel.
 I suspect it works well with DIY rowing machines like the [Openergo](https://openergo.webs.com) too.

 ## Features